ONSdigital/rm-sample-service/README.md

 ```

 ## Testing
-* In Documents create the following directory structure:

-        sftp/business-sftp/

-  These will act as a mock remote file store

-* Add the xml files found in rm-sample-service/samplesvc-api/src/test/resources/xml to the corresponding sftp directories

 * to add a collectionExerciseJob to the postgres database

       curl -H "Content-Type: application/json" -X POST -d '{ "collectionExerciseJobPK" : "4","surveyRef" : "str1234","exerciseDateTime" : "2012-12-13T12:12:12.000+00" }' http://localhost:8125/samples/sampleunitrequests